 We assemble our products using materials and components supplied by various subcontractors and suppliers.
 We purchase critical components for our products, including injected molded parts, various cabling, optical components, and connectors from third parties, some of whom are single- or limited-source suppliers.
 If any of our suppliers are unable to ship critical components, we may be unable to manufacture and ship products to our distributors or customers.
-If the price of these components increases for any reason, or if these suppliers are unable or unwilling to deliver, we may have to find another source, which could result in interruptions, increased costs, delays, loss of sales and quality control problems.
+If the price of these components increases for any reason, or if these suppliers are unable or unwilling to deliver, we may have to find another source, which could result in interruptions, increased costs, delays, lost sales and quality control problems.

 Further, the costs to obtain certain raw materials and supplies, such as fiber and copper cabling, are subject to price fluctuations, which may be substantial, because of global market demands.
 Many companies utilize the same raw materials and supplies in the production of their products as we use in our products.
 Companies with more resources than us may have a competitive advantage in obtaining raw materials and supplies due to greater purchasing power.
 Some raw materials or supplies may be subject to regulatory actions, which may affect available supplies.
+Further, tariffs may be imposed by the U.S. on imports from other countries that are the single- or limited-source of our materials and components.
+Tariffs increase the cost of the materials and components that go into making our products, but we are generally unable to pass long these increased costs to our customers.
+Accordingly, these increased costs adversely impact the gross margin that we earn on our products.
 Furthermore, due to general economic conditions in the United States and globally, our suppliers may experience financial difficulties, which could result in increased delays, additional costs, or loss of a supplier.

 The termination or interruption of any of these relationships, or the failure of these manufacturers or suppliers to supply components or raw materials to us on a timely basis or in sufficient quantities, likely would cause us to be unable to meet orders for our products and harm our reputation and our business.
 Identifying and qualifying alternative suppliers would take time, involve significant additional costs and may delay the production of our products.
 If we fail to forecast our manufacturing requirements accurately or fail to properly manage our inventory with our contract manufacturers, we could incur additional costs, experience manufacturing delays and lose sales.
-Further, if we obtain a new supplier or assemble our product using an alternative source of supply, we may need to conduct additional testing of our products to ensure the product meets our quality and performance standards.
+Further, if we obtain a new supplier or assemble our product using an alternative source of supply, we may need to conduct additional testing of our products to ensure they meet our quality and performance standards.
 Any delays in delivery of our product to distributors or customers could be extended, and our costs associated with the change in product manufacturing could increase.

-The failure of our third-party manufacturers to manufacture the products for us, and the failure of our suppliers of components and raw materials to supply us consistent with our requirements as to quality, quantity and timeliness could materially harm our business by causing delays, loss of sales, increases in costs and lower gross profit margins.
+The failure of our third-party manufacturers to manufacture the products for us or the failure of our suppliers of components and raw materials to supply us consistent with our requirements as to quality, quantity and timeliness could materially harm our business by causing delays, lost sales, increases in costs and lower gross profit margins.